bretif/docker-odoo/README.md

     PSQL_ROOT_USER            root
     PSQL_ROOT_PASS            None : need to be filled if you want odoo to auto-create the postgres user PSQL_PASS                 randomly generated if not specified
-    DOMAIN_NAME               odoo.sudokeys.com
-    ODOO_PORT                 8069
-    ODOO_IP                   127.0.0.1

-## Run a shell in the container
+    DOMAIN_NAME     Domain configured in Nginx container
-Use docker exec to run a bash process in an existing container

-    docker exec -t -i container_name bash
+    ODOO_IP         Name or IP of the container used in nginx vhost.
+Must be resolved by nginx.
+    ODOO_PORT       Odoo port used in nginx configuration.